ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 #### 7.6.2 Zero in link calculations

-Sometimes an imputation link cannot be calculated becuase the denominator of the imputation link calculation is zero.
+Sometimes an imputation link cannot be calculated because the denominator of the imputation link calculation is zero.
 Here a default link of 1 is applied, but to distinguish this from the above default (in 7.6.1), the matched pair count is set to the number of matched pairs that would have fed into the link calculation (across